weidongxu-microsoft/work-notes/design_review/sample-collection.md

 The case that service only update JSON example, but did not touch swagger specs.

 Ideal solution would to have another automation to catch this and re-generate SDK examples.
-For this, we will need to ping down all the parameter (of autorest) to create that SDK.
+For this, we will need to pin down all the parameter (of AutoRest) to create that SDK.
 If possible we should also ping down the swagger JSON (in case the tag in README is modified).

 Currently, this is available in some SDK but not all of them.